GitLab announced the general availability of GitLab Duo with Amazon Q.

 “AWS App Mesh allows for detailed observability and traffic management between microservices,” said Deepak Singh, Director of Compute Services, Amazon Web Services, Inc. “Customers want to use AWS App Mesh without having to make significant changes in how they build services.
 We have been working with HashiCorp to allow customers using AWS App Mesh and HashiCorp Consul to discover, connect, and manage communication between services deployed across compute platforms.”

 AWS App Mesh is now generally available to all AWS users, as is the integration with Consul through AWS Cloud Map.
 For those looking to get started using AWS App Mesh, the HashiCorp Terraform AWS provider supports provisioning of AWS App Mesh resources.
 More information about the Consul and AWS Cloud Map integration is available on the HashiCorp website and a recording of Mitchell Hashimoto’s live demonstration at re:Invent is available here.
 See this HashiCorp blog for an explanation of how the integration between Consul and AWS Cloud Map works and watch this webinar which explains how Consul can be used to manage microservices environments on AWS.
-For more information about HashiCorp Consul, please visit the product page: https://www.consul.io.
+For more information about HashiCorp Consul, please visit the product page: https://www.consul.io(link is external).

 AWS, HashiCorp, and their supporting communities have a multi-year track record of collaborating to make it easier for joint customers to adopt cloud.
 As new AWS services have become available, HashiCorp and the community have written and updated HashiCorp Terraform providers to support the provisioning of those offerings.
 Over the past several years, HashiCorp has announced launch-day Terraform support for the Amazon EKS, Amazon Linux 2, Amazon MQ, and a number of other services.
 HashiCorp has achieved AWS Security Competency, AWS DevOps Competency, and AWS Containers (Foundation) Competency status.
 The teams also worked together on Quick Start guides for HashiCorp Vault, Consul, and Nomad.